ginolhac/chip-seq/docs/index.md

 paleomix -h
 ```

-#### test your install
+### test your install

-clone Mikkel's repository
+fetch the example, reference is the human mitochondrial genome
 ```
-git clone https://github.com/MikkelSchubert/paleomix.git ~/install/paleomix
+mkdir ~/install/paleomix/example
+cp -r /work/users/aginolhac/chip-seq/paleomix/examples/bam_pipeline/00* ~/install/paleomix/example
-cd ~/install/paleomix/examples/bam_pipeline
+cd ~/install/paleomix/example
 ```
-run the example, start by a `dry-run`
+run the example, start by a `dry-run`, adjust the number of threads accordingly.
 ```
 paleomix bam_pipeline run --bwa-max-threads=1 --max-threads=2 --dry-run 000_makefile.yaml
 ```

+If all fine, re-rerun the command without the `--dry-run` option

-#### Generate a makefile
+### Generate a makefile

 Trimming, mapping imply a lot of steps and it is hard to be sure that everything goes well.
 Paleomix works in temporary folder, check the data produced and then copy back files that are complete.
 Plus, you want to test different parameters, add a new reference without having to redo earlier steps while being sure that all files are up-to-date.
-This goes thourgh a `YAML` makefile.
+This goes through a `YAML` makefile.
 The syntax is pretty forward.

 Create a generic makefile
 ```
 cd ..
 paleomix bam_pipeline mkfile > mouse.makefile
 ```

+### Edit the makefile